anapsix/dynamicinfradays/user/pages/2016-nyc-programme/default.md

 #### <a name="prometheus"></a>_Monitoring Kubernetes in Production with Prometheus_ <span style="font-size: smaller">- [Tobias Schmidt](#tobiass)</span>

 Kubernetes provides a powerful framework and great tooling to control hundreds of heterogenous workloads on thousands of machines.
-In a production environment, however the collection of metrics to automatically detect and act on issues in such a cluster is essential.
+In a production environment, however, the collection of metrics to automatically detect and act on issues in such a cluster is essential.
 Prometheus was created to meet such needs: highly dynamic scheduling, automatic service discovery, and reliable operations.

 Tobias will describe some of challenges of trying to monitor a Kubernetes installation "traditionally", and will outline the motivations for creating Prometheus.
 He'll briefly describe the Prometheus architecture and will explain how to run and configure Prometheus to scrape a Kubernetes cluster.